-Buy Alibaba stocks, right now
+Buy Alibaba stock, right now

 Ready to invest in Alibaba’s stock?
 Click below to find an online stockbroker that’s right for you.

-Trade Alibaba stocks, right now
+Trade Alibaba shares, right now

 Not interested in long-term investing?
 There are other ways to make money on the market, such as trading shares of Alibaba.
 We’ve written reviews of the best online trading brokers that make frequent trading easy.